davidliaos/AutoRedditStories/README.md

 This will create a video for each of the top posts on the subreddit, using a random video from the videos directory as a background.

-## How it works
+How it works
 The script uses the PRAW (Python Reddit API Wrapper) library to access Reddit's API and retrieve the top posts from a subreddit.
 For each post, it performs the following steps:

-1. Use text-to-speech to convert the post's text into an MP3 file.
+Use text-to-speech to convert the post's text into an MP3 file.
-2. Choose a random video from the videos directory and concatenate it with the MP3 file using the moviepy library.
+Choose a random video from the videos directory and concatenate it with the MP3 file using the moviepy library.
-3. Save the resulting video as an MP4 file.
+Save the resulting video as an MP4 file.
+Limitations
+The script only works with subreddits that allow text posts.
+The script uses a fixed set of voice and video files, so the output videos may not be very diverse.
+You can add your own voice and video files to the voices and videos directories, respectively, to increase the variety.
+The quality of the text-to-speech output may not be very good, especially for longer posts.
+You can experiment with different text-to-speech services to get better results.

 ## Limitations
 - The script only works with subreddits that allow text posts.